 Patient Health Information

-AIM may collect non-personal information on individuals who view our site to analyze traffic patterns, site usage and behaviors associated with the web site.
-This information may be stored in the database and may be used to generate aggregate data.
-Aggregate data may be used to better serve our clients by helping to improve our web site design and programs.
-It may also be used for marketing purposes and/or disclosed to clients or other companies or organizations.
+AIM may collect non-personal information on individuals who view our site to analyze traffic patterns, site usage and behaviors associated with the website.
+This information may be stored in a database and may be used to generate aggregate data.
+Aggregate data may be used to better serve our clients by helping to improve our website design and programs.

 Registering for the AIM ProviderPortalSM is encouraged, but is voluntary.
 The site is offered as a convenient alternative to calling our contact centers.
-Individuals and organizations that register for use of our on-line services will be required to provide personal information such as name, provider site, tax identification number and e-mail address.
-This information will be used solely for identification purposes and will be kept strictly confidential.
+Individuals and organizations that register for use of our on-line services are required to provide personal information such as name, provider site, tax identification number and e-mail address.
+This information is used solely for identification purposes and will be kept strictly confidential.
 We do not sell, rent or loan any personal information about you to any third parties.

-The AIM web site may include links to other sites.
+AIM websites may include links to other sites.
 These are provided solely as a convenience to our users.
 We are not responsible for the content or security of these other sites.
 A link to a non-AIM website does not constitute or imply endorsement by AIM.
 Additionally, we cannot guarantee the quality or accuracy of information presented on non-AIM websites.
 We encourage you to review the privacy practices of any website you visit.

 To ensure the security of information you provide to us as a registered user, AIM uses a Secure Socket Layer (SSL) protocol with 128-bit encryption.
-AIM utilizes other appropriate industry standard security measures, such as encryption techniques and intrusion detection and countermeasures systems.
+AIM utilizes other appropriate industry standard security measures, such as encryption techniques, intrusion detection and countermeasures systems.